CopperEagle/WebChecks/README.md

 # Give name and starting address.
 The latter may be a list of URLs.
 proj = Project("project_name", "mywebsite.com/coolsite.html")

-# Allowing all wikipedia sites, regardless of language, like en.wikipedia.org
+# Allowing to visit mywebsite.com and all wikipedia sites, regardless of language,
-# Note that you can use regular expressions here.
+# like en.wikipedia.org.
+Note that you can use regular expressions here.
 proj.set_allowed_websites((r"(.*\.)?wikipedia\.org", "mywebsite.com"))

 # Enabling Javascript?
 Default value is False.